 to strengthen your relationship and set standards.

-for different scenarios.
-Yes, the event of a
+can help couples move through different scenarios.
+While the event of

-divorce should be discussed, but also the event of tragedy.
+a divorce should be discussed, the event of tragedy should also be discussed.

 It is very helpful to have a clear idea of what your marriage's priorities